C++ Shared Library: Dynamic Linking (Eps: 1)

 https://unsplash.com/photos/taiuG8CPKAQ

 Hello-hello, come again to my story, and this story will be different from my previous stories.
-Because finally, I made a story about Software Engineer stuff, whereas previously, I only shared my personal experiences and DevOps stuff.
+Finally, I made a story about Software Engineer stuff, whereas previously, I only shared my personal experiences and DevOps stuff.
 In this story, I will show you how to create and use a shared library, particularly a Dynamic Linking library in C++.
 I’m not gonna explain to you the shared library and dynamic linking theories because those two things are already well explained on the internet (if you want to know more about those, you can refer to the References section below).
 I’m going to focus on how to create and use a shared library in technical ways.
-Without further wait, let’s dive into it!
+Without further waiting, let’s dive into it!

 Code

-We’re gonna make a very simple shared library containing a function that will print a text based on the argument passed (we will call this service.cpp).
+We will make a very simple shared library containing a function that will print a text based on the argument passed (we will call this service.cpp).
 We will call this shared library the main.cpp file.
 But the difference is, instead of compiling and linking the main.cpp with the service.cpp together, we will compile the service.cpp and the main.cpp separately and then linking them dynamically.
 This way, if we want to make a change to the main.cpp, we only need to recompile the main.cpp, instead of recompiling both of them.

 Let’s start with the service.hpp